Related: Asia Virtual Phone Numbers

 United World Telecom offers a variety of Singapore business phone numbers:

-- Singapore national numbers — These numbers are reachable throughout the entire country.
+- Singapore national numbers — These numbers start with +61 31 and are reachable throughout the entire country.
+They can also be reached from outside the country.

-- Universal toll free numbers (UIFN) — A universal toll free number that can be accessed from more than 40 countries worldwide.
+- Universal toll-free numbers (UIFN) — A universal toll-free number that can be accessed from more than 65 countries worldwide.

 3. Business Etiquette in Singapore